See how to install a sun shade sail in your yard, including how to erect the shade sail posts with this easy tutorial.

 Then, I made sure to give the concrete a thorough mixing.
 I didn’t want any unmixed powder pouring down the shade sail post holes and creating weak spots.

-After the concrete was mixed thoroughly to my satisfaction, I poured it into the first shade sail post hole.
+After the concrete was mixed thoroughly, I poured it into the first shade sail post hole.

-When all the concrete was emptied, I repeatedly stuck the shovel into the concrete to make sure it was packed down well and to remove any air bubbles.
+When I emptied all the concrete, I repeatedly stuck the shovel into the concrete to make sure it was packed down well and to remove any air bubbles.

 I repeated the whole process for the other post, and now both shade sail posts were resting in concrete.

 Then, I gave the concrete 48 hours of dry time and then packed down any remaining post hole with dirt.

 The shade sail posts were in there very firmly, with 160 lbs of concrete holding each support post in place.

 I left the posts alone for another few days to work on some other projects.